-Organisational Structure of Neonatal & Perinatal care
+Organisational Structure of Neonatal and Perinatal care

-- Neonatal care in the UK should continue to be provided under a network model, with centralisation of care for the smallest and sickest babies. - Close and co-operative working between neonatal units (NNUs) within networks is essential to maintain skills for all members of the neonatal workforce, to optimise cot capacity, streamline flow and help manage the workforce, especially when acute staffing issues arise. - It is essential that core activity is maintained in both neonatal intensive care units (NICUs) and local neonatal units (LNUs): - NICUs should admit at least 100 very low birth weight (VLBW) babies per year and undertake at least 2000 intensive care (IC) days per annum. - LNUs should admit at least 25 VLBW infants and perform at least 500 combined IC and high dependency (HD) days per annum.
-It is further recommended that all LNUs work towards providing at least 1000 combined IC and HD days. - Special care units (SCUs) should anticipate admitting no more than 25 VLBW infants and/or undertaking fewer than 500 combined IC and HD days per annum. - Perinatal collaboration: Neonatal networks must operate in close collaboration with maternity services to ensure that babies predicted to require a higher level of neonatal care than can be provided in the local maternity unit are moved in utero whenever possible. - Women who are threatening preterm labour or at high risk of delivering at <27+0 weeks' gestation in a singleton pregnancy or <28+0 weeks' gestation for multiple pregnancies and/or predicted birth weight <800 grams, as well as other women/fetuses outside of agreed pathways of care for LNUs/SCUs should, where possible, be transferred antenatally to maternity units with a co-located NICU. - Maternity services must be configured to support robust and sustainable implementation of this model.
-Maternity services with co-located NICU services should normally operate an "open door" policy for their linked LNUs and SCUs, supported by reciprocal agreements in LNU/SCUs to receive in- or ex- utero LNU/SCU appropriate capacity from the NICU centres. - Where in-utero transfer is not possible, ex-utero transfer of these high-risk infants should follow predefined pathways with exception reporting where transfer is not felt to be necessary.
-Trusts and regional perinatal groups should review these cases to look for potential avoidable/modifiable factors to improve the pathway. - Access to a specialised neonatal transport service is essential for each neonatal network.
-The transport service should facilitate not only the uplift transfer of babies needing urgent specialist support but also enable timely repatriation of babies to a suitable NNU closer to home as soon as clinically possible. - The implementation of a cot locator service to facilitate timely identification of an appropriate neonatal cot as required is strongly recommended. - Neonates requiring surgical care should be managed in a combined medical/surgical NICU, ideally co-located with maternity services to minimise unnecessary mother-baby separation and predictable early neonatal transfers.
-Where possible, neonatal surgical services should also be co-located with children's specialised services.
+- Neonatal care in the UK should continue to be provided under a network model, with centralisation of care for the smallest and sickest babies. - Close and co-operative working between neonatal units (NNUs) within networks is essential to maintain skills for all members of the neonatal workforce, to optimise cot capacity, streamline flow and help manage the workforce, especially when acute staffing issues arise. - It is essential that core activity levels are maintained in both neonatal intensive care units (NICUs) and local neonatal units (LNUs): - NICUs (formerly Level 3 units) should admit at least 100 very low birth weight (VLBW) babies per year and undertake at least 2000 intensive care (IC) days per annum. - LNUs (formerly Level 2 units) should admit at least 25 VLBW infants and perform at least 500 combined IC and high dependency (HD) days per annum.
+It is further recommended that all LNUs work towards providing at least 1000 combined IC and HD days. - Special care units (SCUs) (formerly Level 1 units) should anticipate admitting no more than 25 VLBW infants and/or undertaking fewer than 500 combined IC and HD days per annum. - Perinatal collaboration: Neonatal networks must operate in close collaboration with maternity services, ideally as one perinatal network, to ensure that babies predicted to require a higher level of neonatal care than can be provided in the local maternity unit are moved in utero whenever possible. - Women who are threatening preterm labour or at high risk of delivering at <27+0 weeks' gestation in a singleton pregnancy or <28+0 weeks' gestation for multiple pregnancies and/or predicted birth weight <800 grams, as well as other women/fetuses outside of agreed pathways of care for LNUs/SCUs should, where possible, be transferred antenatally to maternity units with a co-located NICU. - Maternity services must be configured to support robust and sustainable implementation of this model.
+Maternity services with co-located NICU services should be appropriately resourced normally to operate an "open door" policy for their linked LNUs and SCUs, supported by reciprocal agreements in LNU/SCUs to receive appropriate in- or ex-utero transfers. - Where in-utero transfer is not possible, ex-utero transfer of these high-risk infants should follow predefined pathways with agreed exception reporting where transfer is not felt to be necessary.
+Trusts, Health Boards and regional perinatal groups should review these cases to look for potential avoidable/modifiable factors to improve the pathway. - Access to a specialised neonatal transport service is essential for each neonatal network.
+The transport service should facilitate not only the uplift transfer of babies needing urgent specialist support but also enable timely repatriation of babies to a suitable NNU closer to home as soon as possible. - The implementation of a joint maternity bed-finding and cot locator service to facilitate timely identification of an appropriate neonatal cot is strongly recommended.

+- Neonates requiring surgical care should be managed in a combined medical/surgical NICU, ideally co-located with maternity services to minimise unnecessary mother-baby separation and predictable early neonatal transfers. - Where new capital developments are being planned, maternity, neonatal intensive care and neonatal surgical services should be co-located. - Where possible, neonatal surgical services should also be co-located with children's specialised services.

-Multi-Disciplinary Neonatal Team
+Multi-Disciplinary Perinatal Team